eladnoor/equilibrator/classic_rxns/source/transamination.rst

 Glutamate + NH3 <=> Glutamine + H\ :sub:`2`\ O

-Using eQuilibrator we can see that this reaction is highly unfavorable with a positive ΔrG'm around 28 kJ/mol.
-In fact, the enzyme that catalyzes this reaction (glutamine synthetase) couples the reaction to ATP hydrolysis in order to make it favorable (ΔrG'm = -15 kJ / mol).
+Using eQuilibrator we can see that this reaction is highly unfavorable with a positive Δ\ :sub:`r`\ G'm around 28 kJ/mol.
+In fact, the enzyme that catalyzes this reaction (glutamine synthetase) couples the reaction to ATP hydrolysis in order to make it favorable (Δ\ :sub:`r`\ G'm = -15 kJ / mol).
 Glutamine is an amino acid with two nitrogen atoms - one derived from glutamate and another from ammonia.
 Once glutamine is formed, cells use an enzyme (glutamine:oxoglutarate aminotransferase) to transfer the ammonia-derived nitrogen to another molecule (an alpha-keto acid called 2-oxoglutarate) to end up with two glutamates.

 NADPH + 2-Oxoglutarate + Glutamine <=> NADP+ + 2 Glutamate